markfinger/webpack-watcher/README.md

 A wrapper around webpack compilers which:
 - improves performance by writing assets to an in-memory filesystem
-- watches the files and continually recompiles the assets in the background
-- provides a callback interface to detect when a bundle:
+- provides a callback interface to detect when:
-  - has completed the compilation process
+  - the compilation process has completed
-  - has been invalidated by the watcher
+  - a watcher has invalidated the compiled assets
-  - has produced errors during the compilation process
+  - the compilation process has failed and/or encountered errors

 Basic usage
 -----------